 12-Month Rule

 Distributed funds from an IRA may be rolled into another IRA only once every 12-month period.
 The rule applies to funds withdrawn from each separate IRA.
 The 12-month period begins the date funds are received, not on the date funds are deposited into another IRA.
-(See IRA Publication 590 for limited exceptions to the rule.)
+(See IRS Publication 590 for limited exceptions to the rule.)

 60-Day Period

-Disclaimer: IB does not provide tax advice.
+Disclaimer: IBKR does not provide tax advice.
 These statements are provided for information purposes only, are not intended to constitute tax advice which may be relied upon to avoid penalties under any international, federal, state, local or other tax statutes or regulations, and do not resolve any tax issues in your favor.
-We recommend that you consult a qualified tax advisor or refer to the U.S. Internal Revenue Service.
+We recommend that you consult a qualified tax advisor or refer to the US Internal Revenue Service.